 Dr. Wampler is a retired Associate Research Scientist from the Native American Research and Training Center at the University of Arizona.
 The main focus of Dr. Wampler’s research career has been community based participatory research on the epidemiology of chronic diseases among Native Americans, including women’s health, cancer, and tobacco control.

 Dr. Daniels is an integrated health therapist at Sanford Vermillion Health Center in South Dakota.
-He specializes in clinical psychology, trauma, health psychology, and Native American mental health.
+He specializes in clinical psychology, trauma, health psychology, and American Indian mental health.

 Dr. Garroutte is a Research Associate Professor in the Department of Sociology at Boston College.
-Her research interests are related to the study of Native American issues, racial/ethnic identity, religion, and health disparities associated with aging and culture.
+Her research interests are related to the study of Native identity, religion, and health disparities associated with aging and culture.

 [email protected]